enaut/pslink/README.md

 3. `pslink create-admin`

     create an initial admin user.
-As the page has no "register" function this is required to do anything usefull.
+As the page has no "register" function this is required to do anything useful.
 The command is interactive so you will be asked the username and password of the new admin user.

 4. `pslink runserver`